PHP Variables

 - Identifier: All variable names have a dollar sign ($) in front of them.

-- Case sensitivity: Uppercase and lowercase letters are not the same.
-For example, $firstname and $Firstname are not the same variable.
+- Case Sensitivity: Uppercase and lowercase letters are not the same.
+For example, $name and $Name are not the same variable.

 When you name variables, use names that make it clear what information is in the variable.
 Using variable names like $var1, $var2, $A, or $B doesn't contribute to the clarity of the script.